Cal vs. Arizona NCAA Football Odds, Plays and Insights | November 6, 2021

 Cal Stats and Trends

-- Cal has played eight games, with five wins against the spread.

-- The Golden Bears have yet to cover the spread this season when favored by 11.5 points or more.
+- This season, the Golden Bears are winless ATS when entering a game as a favorite of 12 points or more.

-- Cal's games this year have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).
+- Cal's games this year have hit the over on four of eight set point totals (50%).

 - When Cal records more than 31.8 points, it is 2-1 against the spread and 2-1 overall.

-- The Golden Bears have six turnovers this season, equal to the number of takeaways for the Wildcats.
+- The Golden Bears have six giveaways this season, while the Wildcats have six takeaways .

 - Find the latest spread and moneyline odds for Cal at SISportsbook.